phrafsanjani/phrafsanjani.github.io/index.md

 Building on probability theory, statistical sciences also provide powerful tools to model and analyze natural phenomena.
 My particular interest lies in applying statistical and computational methods to advance research in computational biology and bioinformatics.
-To me, meaningful work means seeing how my efforts tangibly help others.
+I believe that helping improve people’s health and making a true difference through biological fields is a great purpose.
-That’s why I want to formally work in the biomedical field—combining my passion for molecular and cell biology with the opportunity to make a real difference.
+That’s why I want to formally work in the biomedical field, as it allows me to combine my passion for molecular and cell biology with the opportunity to contribute to public health.

 ## Independent Studies